jaros1/Money-Network/README.md

 You can see all ZeroNet sites on proxy servers but do not use your normal ZeroNet cert on a ZeroNet proxy server.

 ## Software
 - html5, ccs3, javascript and some sql.
-Simple code, lots of comments and code should be easy to follow.
+Simple code, lots of comments and code should be "easy"" to follow.
 - [AngularJS v1.5.8](https://angularjs.org/) (very well documented).
 - [ZeroNet 5.0](https://zeronet.readthedocs.io/en/latest/site_development/zeroframe_api_reference/) (documentation could be better).
 - Test: for now no testing framework.
 Just testing manually.